 In December 2009, the CICA issued EIC 175, "Multiple deliverable revenue arrangements," which replaces the existing standards.
 This abstract provides additional guidance for arrangements involving multiple deliverables including how consideration should be measured and allocated to the separate units of an arrangement.
 This abstract is effective for 2011.
-Earlier adoption is permitted.
 We are evaluating the impact of adopting this abstract on our consolidated financial statements.